tskit-dev/tsinfer/docs/file_formats.rst

 ************

 The samples file is ``tsinfer's`` input format.
-Data must be converted into this format before it can be processes using the
+Data must be converted into this format before it can be processed using the :class:`.SampleData` class.

 .. todo:: Document the structure of the samples file.